calebbuffa/hiera/README.md

 Hiera provides demand-driven loading and path-aware navigation for hierarchical spatial data.

-It is the shared, format-neutral foundation for loaders such as I3S, 3D Tiles, COPC, and glTF.
+It is intended to be a  shared, format-neutral foundation for loaders such as I3S, 3D Tiles, COPC, and glTF.
 Hiera owns retained item handles, shallow expansion, content loading, cursor ancestry, and stable item identity.
-Format crates own their source model and define the context accumulated while navigating it.
+Format crates own the implementation details.

 ## Core model